fefas/blog.fefas.net/jekyll/_posts/2017-06-18-what-should-a-developer-really-catch?.md

 Oriented Programming (OOP), DevOps, Agile Manifesto, Software Craftsmanship etc.

-I still have a lot to learn about those subjects, but they already changed my professional attitude and today I know I am on the right way to become the respected developer as I've always dreamed to.
+I still have a lot to learn about those subjects, but they already changed my professional attitude and today I know I am on the right way to become that respected developer I've always dreamed to.

 Meetups and daily knowledge exchange with team members are all important to discuss different readings about those terms, but they alone will still give you